 If you use hair spray for holding braids or updos in place, go for a medium hold spray.
 Use 4 teaspoons of sugar to make your natural hair spray.

 On the other hand, if you’re planning to dance the night away or have another big event to attend, you might want a stronghold.
 Go all-in with 6 teaspoons of sugar!

 Keep Your Distance

-Back off your roots ladies!
-When applying hair spray too close you often ended up with a greasy, weighed down appearance.
+Back off your roots, ladies!
+When applying hair spray too close, you often end up with a greasy, weighed-down appearance.
 Therefore, spray at least six inches away from your head.

 Hold Your Curls

 For best results, apply hair spray differently for curly hair.
 Separate curls and lightly spray each section, holding the hair spray six to eight inches away from your head.
 Then scrunch together in the palm of your hand.

 You May Also Like: Frizzy Hair Taken Over?